-Industry Classification Codes for Detailed Industry (4 digit) (Starting January 2014)
+Industry Classification Codes for Detailed Industry (4 digit) (Starting January 2020)

 These categories are aggregated into 52 detailed groups and 14 major groups (see pages 10-12 of this attachment).
-The codes in the right hand column are the NAICS equivalent.
+The codes in the right-hand column are the NAICS equivalent.

-These codes correspond to Items PEIO1ICD and PEIO2ICD, in positions 856-859 and 864-867 of the Basic CPS record layout in all months, except March.
-In the March, these codes correspond to PEIOIND and INDUSTRY, in positions 168-171 and 292-295 of the Person record.
+These codes correspond to Items PEIO1ICD and PEIO2ICD, in positions 856-859 and 864-867 of the Basic CPS record layout in all months, except the ASEC files.
+In the ASEC, these codes correspond to PEIOIND and INDUSTRY, in the Person record.